Senior Program Officer, CTP

 Yehia holds an MSc in Economic Development & International Trade from the University of Reading in the UK and a BA in Economics from the American University in Cairo.

-Karlene has twenty five years extensive experience working in the private sector, public sector and international financial institutions in the Caribbean.
-This includes fifteen years’ experience in project management in a multi-stakeholder environment.
-She was the Technical Lead for the design of four IDB projects for the Information and Communications Technology (ICT) sector and also supervised projects in several other sectors in the Jamaica portfolio.
-As a Senior Director of the Government of Jamaica, she was responsible for the ICT portfolio and led the development of the national and regional policies / strategies.
-Before joining the infoDev team, she held the position of Programme Manager for the IDB funded Harmonized Caribbean Spectrum Management Project.
+Karlene, a Jamaican national, has extensive experience working in the private sector, public sector, and international financial institutions.
+Her core areas of expertise are in ICT and entrepreneurship.
+Prior to joining the World Bank, she managed complex regional projects and programs funded by the World Bank, IDB, Canada, and CDB in fifteen Caribbean countries.
+While at the Inter-American Development Bank, she was the Technical Lead for the design of four ICT projects and supervised several projects in the Jamaica portfolio.
+As a Senior Director in the Government of Jamaica, she was responsible for the ICT portfolio and led the development of national and Caribbean policies and strategies.

-Karlene has a MSc in Computer Based Management Information System and a BSc in Computer Studies (Computer Science and Management) both from the University of the West Indies.
+Karlene holds a MSc in Computer Based Management Information System and a BSc in Computer Studies (Computer Science and Management) from the University of the West Indies.
 She is a Project Management Professional and has a Post Graduate Diploma in Public Sector Management.

 Program Officer, CTP

 Samiksha Nair is Program Officer for the Climate Technology Program (CTP), supporting the expansion of the network of Climate Innovation Centers and lead engagement with external stakeholders.